DanWahlin/Angular-ASPNET-Core-CustomersService/Angular-ASPNET-Core-CustomersService/README.md

 ### Using Webpack

-1. Do a global search and replace in the project to comment out all references to moduleId in each component since it isn't used by webpack:
-     Find: moduleId: module.id,

-     Replace with: //moduleId: module.id,

-1. Run `npm run webpack-build-watch`
+1. Run `npm run build`

 1. The webpack bundle scripts will be added into wwwroot/devDist.
 Open Views/Shared/_Layout.cshtml and remove the scripts in the head section.
 Add references to the scripts in wwwroot/devDist to the bottom of _Layout.cshtml (above the closing body tag).

-1. To run AOT, set your NODE_ENV variable to `production` and re-run `npm run webpack-build-watch`.
+1. To run AOT, set your NODE_ENV variable to `production` and re-run `npm run build`.
 You'll need to change the script references in _Layout.cshtml from the devDist to the dist folder.

 ### Why Isn't the Angular CLI Used for this Project?